Other

 infection is to get a test done.

-There are
+There

-enough proteins and carbohydrates from the digested
+gut is absorbing enough proteins and carbohydrates from

-and less commonly used one is the intestinal
+The third and less commonly used one is the intestinal

 permeability test.